CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Execution_Guide.md

 We define the Execution step of a scenario as:

-> The execution of any interop tests in a scenario.
-This step should only consist of any setup that absolutely must occur in this step (rather than the [orchestration step](Orchestration_Guide.md)) and the execution of interop tests.
+> The execution of any tests in a scenario.
+This step should only consist of any setup that absolutely must occur in this step (rather than the [orchestration step](Orchestration_Guide.md)) and the execution of tests.
 The execution of these tests should result in one or more xUnit (xml) files.

 Please follow the guide below to create the execution step of your scenario.

 ## Scenario Execution
 In most situations, the execution step of a scenario would occur in a single ref.
 However, we recognize that this process is evolving as we onboard more scenarios.
-If your test execution will require more than a single ref, feel free to utilize a chain to complete this step of your scenario.
+If your test execution will require more than a single ref, feel free to utilize a [chain](#using-a-chain) to complete this step of your scenario.

 ### Using a Ref
 If a single ref is the best option for your scenario, use the following steps to create an execution ref: